getkeops/keops/doc/python/sparsity.rst

 **Can we do better?**
-To go beyond this quadratic lower bound, a simple idea is to **skip some computations**, using a **sparsity prior** on the kernel matrix.
+To go beyond this quadratic lower bound, a simple idea is to use a **sparsity prior** on the kernel matrix to **skip some computations**.
 For instance, we could decide to skip kernel computations when **points** :math:`x_i` **and** :math:`y_j` **are far apart from each other**.
 But can we do so **efficiently**?

 Sparsity on the CPU
 -------------------

-On CPUs, a standard strategy is to use `sparse matrices <https://en.wikipedia.org/wiki/Sparse_matrix>`_, encoding our operators through **lists of non-zero coefficients and indices**.
+On CPUs, a standard strategy is to use `sparse matrices <https://en.wikipedia.org/wiki/Sparse_matrix>`_ and encode our operators with **lists of non-zero coefficients and indices**.
 Schematically, this comes down to endowing each index :math:`i\in[1,M]` with a set :math:`J_i\subset[1,N]` of :math:`j`-neighbors, and to restrict ourselves to the computation of